What Shopify built-in inventory tool was — and why merchants relied on it

 For a detailed look at the cost of running inventory manually before switching to any system, see How Much Is Manual Inventory Management Costing Your Shopify Store? — it walks through the real numbers for stockout revenue loss, staff time, and receiving errors.
 If you're evaluating supplier strategy alongside your app migration, Shopify Supplier Strategy: Lead Times, MOQs, and Payment Terms covers how to document and negotiate supplier relationships effectively once you have a proper system in place.

-Replace Stocky in under an hour
+Replace built-in inventory tool in under an hour

 Install EZStock free →Starter from $19/month · 14-day free trial on paid plans · cancel anytime